 - 6.1 It will normally be expected that investigations into allegations of malpractice will be carried out by the head of centre.
-The head of centre should deal with the investigation in a timely manner. - Heads of centre are referred to section 2.5 of this document for their responsibilities. - 6.2 Those responsible for conducting an investigation should establish the full facts and circumstances of any alleged malpractice.
+The head of centre must deal with the investigation in accordance with the deadlines set by the awarding body. - Heads of centre are referred to section 2.5 of this document for their responsibilities. - 6.2 Those responsible for conducting an investigation should seek evidence from which the full facts and circumstances of any alleged malpractice can be established.
 It should not be assumed that because an allegation has been made, it is true. - 6.3 The head of centre should consider that both staff and candidates can be responsible for malpractice.